 A new set of satellites is set to launch in 2025, known as GPS III.
 These satellites will provide more advanced GPS technology that can help aid in better reception and accuracy in more dense areas.

 This network will also help to improve outer space navigation, providing location and navigational data for travels as far away as the moon, and even Mars.
 Although it is expected to be highly advanced, this new GPS technology will not be limited to the military or NASA, so individuals and businesses will be able to use it at their own disposal.

 Such high-precision GPS advancements will also help further pave the way for the spread of driverless cars, allowing vehicles to intuitively know where and which routes to take in order to avoid collision and accidents, traffic, and abide by speed limits.

 How We Use GPS at Spytec

-In addition to our most-popular tracker, the GL300, which can monitor an asset or loved one, we also have an OBD vehicle tracker which pulls more in-depth findings from a car or truck, like speed and harsh braking or cornering.
+In addition to our most-popular tracker, the GL300, which can monitor a valuable asset, we also have an OBD vehicle tracker which pulls more in-depth findings from a car or truck, like its speed and harsh braking or cornering.
 Simply plug the device in your OBD port and track instantly.
 Our hardwired tracker can pull the same details, but is installed beneath a vehicle’s dashboard for more discretion and permanent use.